jiesse/linux/c.md

     char *fgets(char *a,int size,FILE* stream);  :  if ok ; return a, or NULL ;end :1 ,'\n',2,size-1, 3, EOF
     fputs(const *s,FILE *stream); s write to file, '\n' , also write into; '\0', over;

+    fgets gets acording to  '\n' to over but gets receive '\n', fgets not

 ##atoi